Ossewabrandwag: During World War II

-At the end of the war, the OB was absorbed into the National Party and ceased to exist as a separate body.
+At the end of the war, the OB merged into the National Party and ceased to exist as a separate body.

 Ideology

-A Nazi spy in South Africa who had frequent contact with van Rensburg in 1944 stated that the OB was "based on the Führer-principle, fighting against the Empire, the capitalists, the communists, the Jews, the party and the system of parliamentarism... on the base of national-socialism".
+A Nazi spy in South Africa who had frequent contact with Van Rensburg in 1944 stated that the OB was "based on the Führer-principle, fighting against the Empire, the capitalists, the communists, the Jews, the party and the system of parliamentarism... on the base of national-socialism".
 (Note: Author of this message named "Felix", i. e.
 Lothar Sittig, a German agent, who was based inside the South African Union and had frequent contact with Dr J. F. Johannes Van Rensburg, the Ossewabrandwag leader. pp. 7f..
 See Unesco, 1980 p.
 17 "O. B. im Jahreswechsel", i.e. Ossewabrandwag in the turn of the year.
 Print in French: A. Kum'a N'Dumbe, Hitler voulait l'Afrique, l'Harmattan, Paris 1980 ISBN 978-2-85802-140-6 pp. 371f; in German: IKO Verlag, Frankfurt 1993. – From: Auswärtiges Amt (Foreign Office) Bonn, Archives StS Afrika (i.e.: Staatssekretär) 1939 – 1943, f.
 24, 1102-S9) Many political science authors concurred that the OB's association with national socialism ranged from an "inclination", to "wholehearted acceptance" One author, Pierre L. van den Berghe, contended that, while there were parallels, neither Van Rensburg nor the OB were genuine fascists.